-Whilst looking over old reports on Berkshire Hathaway’s investment in beer giant Guinness I came across a funny little Buffett quote from the firm’s 1991 annual report on their acquisition of Coca-Cola stock a few years prior: “In 1989 when I – a happy consumer of five cans of Cherry Coke daily – announced our purchase of $1 billion worth of Coca-Cola stock, I described the move as a rather extreme example of putting our money where my mouth was.”
+I recently came across a funny little Warren Buffett quote from Berkshire’s 1991 annual report.
+It relates to Berkshire’s acquisition of Coca-Cola (KO) stock a few years prior: “In 1989 when I – a happy consumer of five cans of Cherry Coke daily – announced our purchase of $1 billion worth of Coca-Cola stock, I described the move as a rather extreme example of putting our money where my mouth was.”

-That set the scene for Buffett as a compelling long-term investment case, one which saw Coca-Cola make up about a third of Berkshire’s common stock holding at the time.
-Hindsight is a wonderful thing – it looks obvious to anyone today reading Buffett’s thoughts from back then that this was a no-brainer.
-What’s not to like?
-You get a great company with a mega-brand, good growth prospects, a capital light enterprise which is extremely cash generative, where a large portion of that goes directly to benefiting shareholders and which can reasonably be expected to grow as well.
-The company was dumping Colombia Pictures and were focussing on the core drinks business.
+That set the scene for a compelling long-term investment case, and it was one which saw Coca-Cola make up about one-third of Berkshire’s common stock holding at the time.
+Now, hindsight is a wonderful thing: it looks obvious to anyone reading Buffett’s thoughts from back then that this was a no-brainer.
+I mean, what’s not to like?
+You get a great company with a mega-brand and good growth prospects.
+You get a capital light operation which is inherently cash generative.
+Oh, and a large portion of that cash goes directly into shareholders’ pockets.
+The company had even dumped Colombia Pictures to focus on the core drinks business.

-Finally, you got it all for a fair value too.
-All the figures above would have been known to interested investors at the time, along with copies of annual reports that set out Coke’s per-capita and nominal volume increases year in, year out.
-Pour over those old annual reports and shareholder letters from the 1970’s and 1980’s and you’ll see the same hallmarks that you would expect to read in an annual report from today.
-Here’s the opening paragraph from the 1988 annual report:
+The final piece of the equation?
+You got it all at a fair price.
+All the figures above were known to investors at the time.
+Copies of annual reports that set out Coke’s per-capita and nominal volume increases each year were freely available.
+Go over those reports and shareholder letters from the 1970s and 1980s and you’ll see the same hallmarks you would expect to see today.
+For example, here’s the opening paragraph from the 1988 annual report:

-There are probably many ordinary investors out there who did what Buffett did – not with 6% of Coke stock and a billion bucks – but putting a good chunk of cash to work, knowing that two or three decades down the line there was a very high chance that their investment would be worth significantly more than it was then.
+There are probably many ordinary investors out there who did what Buffett did.
+Granted, not with 6% of Coke stock and a billion bucks!
+But putting a good chunk of cash to work, knowing that that their investment would be worth significantly more in two or three decades’ time.